-Plasmic has a full built-in CMS.
-This is an API-first headless CMS, but directly integrated into Plasmic’s visual editor, letting you drag and drop structured content directly into your designs.
+Plasmic has a full built-in CMS, directly integrated into Plasmic’s visual editor, letting you drag and drop structured content directly into your designs.

 Whereas Plasmic Studio is for visual layout and design, the CMS is for organizing structured records of data into database tables called models (in CMS terminology).
 The two work together—so after creating (say) a set of blog posts, testimonials, case studies, or other homogeneous content in the CMS, you can drag and drop this data directly into your pages with arbitrary layout and design.

 - Drag and drop CMS data into your designs (via the component store)

 - Image and file upload fields

 - Headless API for rendering content anywhere, and API creating/updating content

 All teams, including free-tier teams, will be able to create and access a CMS database.
 Developer roles on a team are able to define the model schema, and content creator roles can populate these with the content entries.

 Plasmic CMS is an API-first headless CMS.
 To integrate with Plasmic CMS, see our Plasmic CMS API documentation.

 You can also fork and extend the code components in the component store, if you have more advanced schemas or rendering logic.